 The Difference Between a Blind Follower and An Engaged Follower

-When building your following there are two kinds of people that fill follow your page; blind followers and engaged followers.
+When growing your Facebook following there are two kinds of people that fill follow your page; blind followers and engaged followers.

 Blind followers are people that don’t care about your brand.
-They followed your page either on a whim or to enter a contest.
+They followed your page either on a whim or because they had to in order to enter a contest.
 While having a ton of blind followers can look good on paper, they are essentially useless.
-They skim by your updates without ever looking at them.
+Blind followers skim by your updates without ever looking at them.

 Engaged followers, on the other hand, do look at your updates.
 More than that they read, like, share and comment on them.
-Engaged followers spread your brand to their friends and family and help grow your following even further.
+Engaged followers spread your brand to their friends and family, helping grow your Facebook following even further!
+In this article we will focus on how to build a large following of engaged Facebook users.

 1. Add Facebook Social Plugins To Your Website

-The first thing you have to do to grow your following is let people know where to find you on Facebook.
+The first thing you have to do to increase your Facebook following is let people know where to find you on Facebook.
 The easiest way to do this is by adding Facebook Social Plugins to your website.

 Facebook Social Plugins allow your website visitors to follow your Page right in your website.
 They vary from simple “like” and “share” buttons to more complex plugins.
 You can even embed your Page feed into your website, giving your visitors a preview of the kind of content your Page posts.